malakatonez/sketch-list-helper/README.md

 - Change number of visible elements (showing previously hidden)
 - JSON data load

-If have an idea to improve List Helper, feel free for opening a pull request or contact with me on [twitter](https://twitter.com/malakatonez) or by [mail me](mailto:hola@luciagomez.me) :)
+If have an idea to improve List Helper, feel free for opening a pull request or contact with me on [twitter](https://twitter.com/malakatonez) or by [mail](mailto:hola@luciagomez.me) :)